Metallica’s Kirk Hammett Looks Back At Three-Plus-Decades Of Shredding

 “It’s been a couple of years — maybe two, two and a half years.
 I hit my apex not that long ago.
 I’ve cleaned my life up a bit and I’m feeling good about it….
 I was living the myth, the rock star mythology — and it’s all mythical by the way.
 That myth has taken a lot of musicians’ lives.
 I hate to say it, but that myth has taken its toll.
 The myth is dying out because the people who believe in it are dying out.”

 It’s interesting to note that St. Anger, the album that was featured in the documentary Some Kind of Monster, actually featured no guitar solos… something that didn’t sit well with fans, and something that most lead guitar players probably wouldn’t have stood for.
 Then again, if you haven’t noticed already, Kirk Hammett is not the usual lead guitar player.
-Luckily for all of us, by the time Death Magnetic was released in 2008, Metallica realized that they had one of the finest lead guitar players in the world in their roster, and it would serve them well to unleash him in all his glory.
+Luckily for all of us, by the time Death Magnetic was released in 2008, Metallica realized that they had one of the finest lead guitar players in the world on their roster, and it would serve them well to unleash him in all his glory.

 On Metallica’s latest release, Hardwired… to Self Destruct, Hammett is once again unleashed.
-Whether its his blistering solo through “Spit Out the Bone” or his technical touch and go on “Moth into Flame,” at 54 years young, Kirk Hammett is still one of the top guitar players in the world, even if he is the quiet one.
+Whether it’s his blistering solo through “Spit Out the Bone” or his technical touch and go on “Moth into Flame,” at 54 years young, Kirk Hammett is still one of the top guitar players in the world, even if he is the quiet one.

-[Feature Photo by Carlos Alvarez/Getty Images]
+[Featured Image by Carlos Alvarez/Getty Images]